projectcalico/calico/security/protect-hosts.md

 #### Default behavior of external traffic to/from host

 If a host endpoint is added and network policy is not in place, the {{site.prodname}} default is to deny traffic to/from that endpoint (except for traffic allowed by failsafe rules).
-For host endpoints, {{site.prodname}} blocks traffic only to/from interfaces that it’s been explicitly told about in network policy.
+For host endpoints, {{site.prodname}} blocks traffic only to/from interfaces that it's been explicitly told about in network policy.
 Traffic to/from other interfaces is ignored.

 #### Other host protection